AltPhilipp/Basel1_SportsCarRental/README.md

 An insurance package and a race track can be included in zero or many bookings.
 A car can be included in zero or one booking (e.g., if a car is not booked or being maintained).

+The following domain model was created with Visual Pradigm.

 ![](images/Domain_Model.jpg)

 ### Business Logic
-User story (Cars): As an administrator, I want to make cars unavailable for booking, to ensure customer cannont select cars during the booking process which are beeing maintained.
-Therefor if the availability of a car is set as "false" the car cannot be selected by the user during the booking process.
+The following business rule was derived on the basis of the first user story described in the "Cars" section: "As an administrator, I want to make cars unavailable for booking to ensure that customers cannot select cars that are being serviced during the booking process.
+Therefore, if the availability of a car is set to "false", the car cannot be selected by the user during the booking process.".
+This business logic was realized within budibase with the help of a filter on the data provider used for the booking table.

+# #Check:
 Based on the UC-4, there will be two offers and a standard offer.
 Given a location, a message is shown accordingly:

 - If the location is "Basel", the message is "10% off on all large pizzas!!!"
 - If the location is "Brugg", the message is "two for the price of One on all small pizzas!!!"
 - Otherwise, the message is "No special offer".

-**Path**: [`/api/menu/?location="Basel"`]
+**Path**: [`/api/cars/?id="1"`]

-**Param**: `value="location"` Admitted value: "Basel","Brugg".
+**Param**: `value="id"` Admitted value: every ID, such as "1", "2", "3", etc.

 **Method:** `GET`